Air pollution in the United States: Asthma

+In June 2023, Following exposure to dangerous air quality pollution in New York and Washington, DC, there have been reports of health effects - including scratchy throats, runny noses, and wheezing.

-Prenatal Exposure and links to asthma
+Prenatal exposure and links to asthma

 Prenatal exposures to air pollution have influenced respiratory health starts in utero.
 Mothers who were exposed to PM2.5 weekly during gestation, were likely to have a child diagnosed with asthma by the age 6 years.
 Many of the mothers exposed to PM2.5 were ethnic minorities (54% Hispanic, 30% black), had 12 or fewer years of education (66%), and did not smoke in pregnancy (80%).
 Inner-city children from the age of 5–11 years old were diagnosed with Asthma, due to prenatal exposure to phthalates, butylbenzyl phthalate (BBzP), di-n-butyl phthalate (DnBP), di(2-ethylhexyl) phthalate (DEHP), and diethyl phthalate (DEP).
 These phthalates were detected in urine samples from 300 pregnant women.

 Roughly seven million children suffer from asthma, meaning 1 out of every 10 children, and the rates have been steadily increasing.
 Among African American children, one out of six children suffers from asthma, which has risen by 50% since 2001.
 This issue of respiratory problems accounts for 88% of premature deaths in low-income to middle-class counties in America.
 Population-based studies have shown that communities with a high proportion of African Americans and Hispanics experience high rates of asthma.

-Exposures to Airborne Particulate Matter Components in New York
+Exposures to airborne particulate matter components in New York

-In a study conducted by Yale University, 'Environmental Inequality in Exposures to Airborne Particulate Matter Components in the United States’, Hispanics were exposed to 10 out of the 14 pollutants (e.g., 152% higher than whites for chlorine, 94% higher for aluminum), African Americans were exposed to 13 out of the 14 pollutants (e.g., 43% higher for zinc, 25% for vanadium), and Asians had higher exposures than whites (e.g., 103% for chlorine, 69% for vanadium, 64% for nickel).
+In a study conducted by Yale University, 'Environmental Inequality in Exposures to Airborne Particulate Matter Components in the United States', Hispanics were exposed to 10 out of the 14 pollutants (e.g., 152% higher than whites for chlorine, 94% higher for aluminum), African Americans were exposed to 13 out of the 14 pollutants (e.g., 43% higher for zinc, 25% for vanadium), and Asians had higher exposures than whites (e.g., 103% for chlorine, 69% for vanadium, 64% for nickel).
 Some of the pollutants studied have been connected to asthma.
 In Bronx, New York, 66% of individuals who live in proximity of hazardous industrial facilities and waste sites are likely to be hospitalized for asthma.
 It has been reported that people who live within 1.86 miles of toxic waste facilities in the United States are people of color and twice as likely as white residents to live within a fence line zone of an industrial facility, contribute to air pollution, safety issues, and health concerns.